House of the Wolf Man

 House of the Wolf Man is an American independent monster horror film produced in 2009 by My Way Pictures.
-The film was inspired by the Universal Monsters movies, and was shot in the same style.
-The film's star Ron Chaney is the great-grandson of Lon Chaney and the grandson of Lon Chaney, Jr., both of whom starred in numerous Universal Monsters films.
+The film was made as a homage to the Universal Monsters movies, and was shot in the same style.
+The film's star Ron Chaney is the great-grandson of Lon Chaney and the grandson of Lon Chaney Jr., both of whom starred in numerous Universal Monsters films.

 Plot

 Dr. Bela Reinhardt (Ron Chaney) is a mad doctor who has invited five people to his castle to determine which of them shall inherit his estate.
 He has arranged for a competition of sorts.
 The winner will be chosen by process of...elimination.

 The visitors quickly realize they have made a terrible mistake in accepting Reinhardt's invitation, but are trapped like rats in a cage under the watchful eye of Reinhardt's ghoulish manservant, Barlow.
 They soon discover the castle is full of terrifying monsters such as the Wolf Man, Frankenstein's monster, and Dracula.